 What is a third party debt order?

-When a creditor believes that you are holding money back or have money owed to you that they can make a claim on, they may apply for a third party debt order.
+When a creditor believes that you are withholding money or are due to receive funds, they may apply for a third party debt order.
 This allows them to take what they are owed directly from your bank account.

 Who can they take money from?

 Your creditor will usually try to take money directly from your bank or building society – as this is where your main source of income is paid into.